Grants

 Funding amounts

-Through the Forever Austin Fund grant cycle, we anticipate awarding 50-75 grants between $5,000 – $50,000 each.
-Award amounts will be determined by application scores, donor priorities, and individual endowment budgets.
-Grants may be approved for full or partial funding of the requested amount, which cannot exceed 30% of the organization’s budget.
+Through the Forever Austin Fund Grant Cycle, we anticipate awarding 75-100 grants between $5,000 – $50,000 each.
+Award amounts will be determined by a combination of application scores, donor priorities, and individual endowment budgets.
+Grants may be approved for full or partial funding of the requested amount.
+Requested amount cannot exceed 30% of the organization’s budget.

 Additional information per funding area: